PREVISOR AI

 Family

-Confidence that the people they care about are being seen and understood, even between visits.
+Confidence that the people they care about are seen and understood between visits.

 Researchers

-A longitudinal dataset of relational and behavioural signal that has never existed at this scale — valuable for understanding the earliest markers of cognitive decline, depression and chronic disease.
+A record of how someone actually lives, built over months and years. valuable for understanding the earliest markers of cognitive decline, depression and chronic disease.

-*The data asset Pepper builds does not exist in clinical research or EHR systems.
-Research platforms capture behavioural signal in time-limited trials, not as a continuous layer of clinical intelligence integrated into routine physician care. · Source: MarketsandMarkets, 2025
+Research platforms capture behavioural signal in time-limited trials, not as a continuous layer of clinical intelligence in routine care.
+Source: Sources: Grand View Research 2026 · MarketsandMarkets 2025.

 Pepper sits inside existing CPT reimbursement codes.
 The physician earns from prescribing it.